 After being selected in the 62nd round of the 1988 draft, Mike Piazza defied the odds by breaking into the big leagues in 1992.
 He then went on to spend six incredibly productive years in Los Angeles.

-Additionally, Piazza owns a .989 fielding percentage as a catcher and he gunned down 423 would-be base runners.
+Additionally, Piazza owns a .989 fielding percentage as a catcher and he gunned down 423 would-be base runners, which is good for a 23% caught stealing percentage (CS%).

 Piazza was elected to the Baseball Hall of Fame in 2016.